 Where are the Tarn and Tarn-et-Garonne departments of France?

 The Tarn and Tarn-et-Garonne departments of France are located in the Occitanie region of southern France.

 Major towns and cities in the area include Toulouse, Montauban and Albi, which can all be reached by train from other destinations in.
 France.
 Public transport to the smaller towns and villages of the Tarn and Tarn-et-Garonne is limited so your best bet is to hire a car.

 Handy travel planning resources

-- Don’t leave home without a comprehensive travel insurance policy.
-I recommend Allianz Travel Insurance - get a free quote here.
+- Don’t leave home without a comprehensive travel insurance policy - get a free quote here.

 - Lonely Planet are the go-to guide books for many travellers.
 For convenience you can now buy both printed and digital versions.
 Browse the huge range of Europe travel guides HERE.